meghanasrividya/Eng_130_Cloud_Computing_With_AWS/Mongodb_on_AWS.md

 - Disaster recovery involves a set of policies, tools, and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
 #### What is S3?
 - Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.
 Amazon S3 provides management features so that you can optimize, organize, and configure access to your data to meet your specific business, organizational, and compliance requirements.
+- S3 is the service and buckets are containers for data stored in S3.
+- S3 is a global service , anybody with permissions can access it globally.

 #### What are the benefits of S3?
 - Compliance Capability